atomvm/AtomVM/UPDATING.md

 - **Libraries (or boot .avm file) from latest version must be used**.
 Standard library from `v0.6.0-alpha.0` cannot work on top of latest version.
+- Address (offset) of programs for Pico was changed from 0x100A0000 to 0x10100000.
+UF2 binaries need to be rebuilt with the proper offset using `uf2tool`.